-7.9 Corporate Priority Schemes
+7.7 Corporate Priority Schemes

-- 7.10 The capital budget focuses on schemes delivering a number of the Council's corporate priorities including; supporting independence; tackling inequalities for vulnerable residents and securing homes and business from the effects of climate change; whilst keeping Surrey connected.
-Based on current estimates the schemes delivering these corporate priorities total £351m (in addition to existing allocations) over the five-year MTFS and comprise; - £237m River Thames Flood Alleviation scheme (£135m over the MTFS with the remainder in later years); - £92m Highways Maintenance; - £71m Schools Basic Need; - £35m Moving Closer to Residents and the relocation of County Hall (£9m over the MTFS, with £26m in 2019/20); - £33m for a wider programme of Flood Alleviation schemes across the county (£15m over the MTFS with the remainder in later years); - £31m Special Educational Need and Disability (SEND) schemes (£27m over the MTFS with £4m in 2019/20); and - £2m Extra Care Housing (plus the investment of £5.5m of land on which to develop the sites).
-Further proposals are in the Capital Pipeline. - 7.11 These schemes represent the Council's highest priorities for capital expenditure for the next five years and most have already been approved by Cabinet.
+7.8 The Capital budget focuses on schemes delivering a number of the Council's corporate priorities including; supporting independence; tackling inequalities for vulnerable residents and securing homes and business from the effects of climate change;

+whilst keeping Surrey connected.
+Based on current estimates the schemes delivering these corporate priorities total £351m over the five-year MTFS and comprise;

+- £237m River Thames Flood Alleviation scheme (£135m over the MTFS with the remainder in later years); - £92m Highways Maintenance; - £71m Schools Basic Need; - £35m Moving Closer to Residents and the relocation of County Hall (£9m over the MTFS, with £26m in 2019/20); - £33m for a wider programme of Flood Alleviation schemes across the county (£15m over the MTFS with the remainder in later years); - £31m Special Educational Need and Disability (SEND) schemes (£27m over the MTFS with £4m in 2019/20); and - £2m Extra Care Housing (plus the investment of £5.5m of land on which to develop the sites).
+Further proposals in the Capital Pipeline. - 7.9 These schemes represent the Council's highest priorities for capital expenditure for the next five years and most have already been approved by Cabinet.

-7.12 Service Delivery Schemes
+7.10 Service Delivery Schemes

-- 7.13 In addition to the corporate priorities, the programme includes a £111m portfolio of new allocations which meet the capital requirements of services across the Council and include: - £56m Bridges, highways structures, highways drainage and signage maintenance; - £31m Schools capital maintenance; - £6m Investment in vehicles, equipment and other infrastructure for Surrey Fire and Rescue Service; and - £3m Investment in public rights of way and improved access to the countryside. - 7.14 Business cases supporting this spend, demonstrating alignment with priorities, service need and value for money have been scrutinised by CPP and are recommended for inclusion in the approved capital budget.
+- 7.11 In addition to the corporate priorities, the proposed programme includes a £109m portfolio of schemes which meet the capital requirements of services across the Council and include: - £56m Bridges, highways structures, highways drainage and signage maintenance; - £31m Schools capital maintenance; - £6m Investment in vehicles, equipment and other infrastructure for Surrey Fire and Rescue Service; and - £3m Investment in public rights of way and improved access to the countryside. - 7.12 Business cases supporting this spend, demonstrating alignment with priorities, service need and value for money have been scrutinised by CPP and are recommended for inclusion in the approved Capital budget.

-7.15 Capital Pipeline and the Community Investment Fund
+7.13 Capital Pipeline and the Community Investment Fund

-- 7.16 The capital pipeline, representing the wider ambitions for capital investment across the MTFS, includes £100m of funding has been set aside to establish a Community Investment Fund.
-The fund will provide visible investment in the priorities of local communities, including in town centres and on community buildings, based on the key principles of delivering value for money and outcomes for residents. - 7.17 Following the Council's declaration of a "Climate Emergency" we are accelerating work towards delivering on our climate change responsibilities and to create a greener future.
+- 7.14 The Capital Pipeline, representing the wider ambitions for capital investment across the MTFS, includes £100m of funding has been set aside to establish a Community Investment Fund.
+The fund will provide visible investment in the priorities of local communities, including in town centres and on community buildings, based on the key principles of delivering value for money and outcomes for residents. - 7.15 Following the Council's declaration of a "Climate Emergency" we are accelerating work towards delivering on our climate change responsibilities and to create a greener future.
 A number of projects are being explored which include investment to support low emission buses and vehicles; electronic charging points, improvements to the rights of way network and an ambitious proposal to develop a solar farm.
-Proposals are currently being examined for feasibility and deliverability and are included in the capital pipeline.
+Proposals are currently being examined for feasibility and deliverability and are included in the Capital Pipeline.

-- 7.18 As a Council, we are committed to continue working with partners to unlock opportunities which benefit the County as a whole.
+- 7.16 As a Council, we are committed to continue working with partners to unlock opportunities which benefit the County as a whole.
 Investment in Major Transport Infrastructure remains a priority which will support the local economy.
-Supported by the Highways England Highways Infrastructure Fund (and subject to funding approval), the Council plans to invest approximately £100m on the A320 and A22 corridors to unlock housing development for Borough and District partners. - 7.19 The pipeline also includes an indicative £40m investment on accommodation for Looked After Children (LAC) and £23m for Pupil Reintegration Unit (PRU) investment.
+Supported by the Highways England Highways Infrastructure Fund (and subject to funding approval), the Council plans to invest approximately £100m on the A320 and A22 corridors to unlock housing development for Borough and District partners. - 7.17 The pipeline also includes an indicative £40m investment on accommodation for Looked After Children (LAC) and £23m for Pupil Reintegration Unit (PRU) investment.
 Developing our internal provision in these areas will reduce the need for expensive external contracts and better meet the needs of children in Surrey.